willgeary/willgeary.github.io/about.md

 <sub>*A nerd and his bike.
 Photo by [James Ransom](http://www.jamesransom.com/).*</sub>

 #### Professional Experience
+* **Graduate Research Assistant** at Columbia University's Civil Engineering Department.
+I am working with Dr. Sharon Di and others to examine mobility patterns in New York City.

 * **Graduate Teaching Assistant** at the [***Center for Spatial Research***](http://c4sr.columbia.edu/) at Columbia University.
 I teach Humanities PhD students about the joys of GIS and open-source data tools.